Our FAQs offer answers to some most common questions on the coronavirus.

 How has Oikocredit’s work with its partners been affected by Covid-19?More questions

-After we granted payment holidays (extended repayment periods) to 113 partners during 2020 to ease their financial situation, the number of partners in this category reduced to 69 by the end of the year and fell further to 37 in Q1 2021, signalling overall improvement of portfolio quality.
+After we granted payment holidays (extended repayment periods) to 113 partners during 2020 to ease their financial situation, the number of partners in this category reduced to 69 by the end of the year and to 37 in Q1 2021, rising slightly to 40 in Q2.
 90% of partners are now making their repayments according to schedule.
 See also: What effect has coronavirus had on Oikocredit’s performance?

 Our recently launched online interactive partner portal has strengthened our partner monitoring, improved information sharing and sped up communications with partners.